techidaily/site-win11-tips/source/_posts/troubleshooting-microphone-issues-live-recording-fixes-in-obs-w11.md

 ## 1\.
 Restart OBS Studio

  Before getting into advanced troubleshooting, consider restarting OBS Studio.
-The best way is to[launch the Task Manager](https://www.makeuseof.com/windows-open-device-manager/) and close all the OBS Studio-related processes.
+The best way is to [launch the Task Manager](https://www.makeuseof.com/windows-open-device-manager/) and close all the OBS Studio-related processes.

  Next, relaunch the OBS Studio and check if it is able to record audio.
 If not, it's time for some more complicated fixes.